ArmaanLambsar/PacManProject2/README.md

 This project is called "PACMAN" it is a recreation of the Original Game Of Pacman.
 To run the code you need to open the demo url and it will automatically run the game.
+It is a simple easy to play game.